Pathways To Recovery, chapter 8, 'Recoveryplan'

 When im living towards an appointment.

-Changing habits can be challenging and requires a change in attitude and behaviour.
-It also requires commitment over a period of time.
-Experts disagree on how long it takes to change a habit, but most agree that it typically takes about three months of daily effort to change behaviour patterns and establish new habits.
+Changing habits can be challenging and requires a shift in both attitude and behavior.
+It also calls for commitment over a period of time.
+Experts disagree on exactly how long it takes to change a habit, but most agree that it typically takes about three months of daily effort to change behavior patterns and establish new habits.

-It's important to remember that if we don't practice our new habits consistently, we may revert to our old habits.
-This can be difficult, but it's helpful to remember that even small steps can make a difference.
-In difficult times, it can be helpful to focus on making progress, no matter how small.
+It’s important to remember that if you don’t practice your new habits consistently, you may revert to your old ones.
+This can be difficult, but even small steps make a difference.
+In difficult times, focus on making progress, no matter how small.

 By doing the same things during certain days.